Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Both companies make an offer on your home by estimating its value.
 They look at recent comparable sales in your area, estimate your home’s condition, and make an offer on that basis.
 Because both companies resell your home for a profit, they are both likely to offer below-market value.

 What if you don’t like the cash offer they give you?
-Both companies allow you to list your home for sale by owner (FSBO) on their platforms.
+Both companies allow you to list your home through their platforms.

-With Offerpad’s List with Confidence, you can put their cash offer on hold and try your luck listing on the open market.
-You can take advantage of its home improvement advance to make repairs and upgrades before listing, though you have to work with its program coordinator and contractors.
+With Offerpad’s listing services, you can put their cash offer on hold and try your luck listing on the open market.
+Take advantage of its home improvement advance to make repairs and upgrades before listing, though you have to work with its program coordinator and contractors.
 The advance is offered interest-free.

 Opendoor also lets homeowners list instead of accepting their cash offer.
 You can work with local industry experts to help you set your home’s price.
 While its service fee of 5% saves you more money compared to the nationwide standard of 6%, it’s unclear if that fee includes the buyer’s agent’s half.